-A medical record is a systematic documentation of a patient’s medical history and care.
-It usually contains the patient’s health information (PHI) which includes identification information, health history, medical examination findings and billing information.
+A medical record is systematic documentation of a patient’s medical history and care.
+It usually contains the patient’s health information (PHI) which includes identification information, health history, medical examination findings, and Medical billing information.

 1. Patient Demographics:

 - Patient Name

 - Address and phone numbers (home and mobile)